FAIRmat-NFDI/pynxtools/docs/tutorial/writing-an-application-definition.md

-# Write your first application definition
+# Writing your first application definition

 This tutorial will guide you through writing your first valid NeXus application definition.